AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-10-21-team-name/team-name.md

 As the old guard moves on, the team members change, and the inside joke becomes stale/politically incorrect; it makes it much easier to retire the team name and spin up a new one based on a new inside joke.

-As the number of teams increases, each new team could think of an inside joke to rally around for their team name.
-It could be a great morale booster besides being a fun bonding exercise.
+As the number of teams increases, each new team could think of their inside joke to rally around for their team name.
+Apart from a fun bonding exercise, it could be a great morale booster.

-Merch/swag also feels cooler when associated with an inside joke.
+Merch/swag also feels cooler when it's associated with an inside joke.
 Remember, it is a potential ice-breaker.

 ## My favourite team name